Low Carb Lasagna Rolls

 To get started on your transformation, click HERE.

 Making homemade ricotta is VERY easy.
-I have a slow cooker recipe for organic ricotta in my cookbook The Art of Healthy Eating Slow Cooker.
-Homemade ricotta topped with my homemade marinara sauce (also in The Art of Healthy Eating Slow Cooker) is one amazingly easy side dish or snack!
+I have an Instant Pot (and a slow cooker recipe) for organic ricotta in my cookbook Keto Instant Pot Recipes (which also has slow cooker directions for EVERY recipe!).
+Homemade ricotta topped with my homemade marinara sauce is one amazingly easy side dish or snack!

 Thank you all for your love and support!
 It means the world to my family to be able to work from home and take care of my boys.